- Be able to explain what R and RStudio are, what they are used for, and how they relate to each other.

 Anyone can inspect the source code to see how R works.
 Because of this transparency, there is less chance for mistakes, and if you (or someone else) find some, you can report and fix bugs.

-Let’s start by learning about RStudio, the Integrated Development Environment (IDE).
+Let’s start by learning about RStudio, which is an Integrated Development Environment (IDE) for working with R.

-The RStudio IDE open source product is free under the Affero General Public License (AGPL) v3.
-RStudio IDE is also available with a commercial license and priority email support from RStudio, Inc.
+The RStudio IDE open-source product is free under the Affero General Public License (AGPL) v3.
+The RStudio IDE is also available with a commercial license and priority email support from RStudio, PBC.

 It is good practice to keep a set of related data, analyses, and text self-contained in a single folder, called the working directory.
 All of the scripts within this folder can then use relative paths to files that indicate where inside the project a file is located (as opposed to absolute paths, which point to where a file is on a specific computer).
 Working this way makes it a lot easier to move your project around on your computer and share it with others without worrying about whether or not the underlying scripts will still work.

-RStudio provides a helpful set of tools to do this through its “Projects” interface, which not only creates a working directory for you but also remembers its location (allowing you to quickly navigate to it) and optionally preserves custom settings and open files to make it easier to resume work after a break.
-Below, we will go through the steps for creating an “R Project” for this tutorial.
+RStudio provides a helpful set of tools to do this through its “Projects” interface, which not only creates a working directory for you, but also remembers its location (allowing you to quickly navigate to it) and optionally preserves custom settings and open files to make it easier to resume work after a break.
+Go through the steps for creating an “R Project” for this tutorial below.

 Filemenu, click on